sigmedia/sigmedia.github.io/index.markdown

-Sigmedia researchers have been involved with many EU projects (i3dpost, MOUMIR, PRESTOSPACE) and have associations with archive houses around Europe.
+Sigmedia researchers have been involved with many EU projects (i3dpost, MOUMIR, PRESTOSPACE) and have associations with archive companies around Europe.
 We are currently involved in EU COST Actions IC1106 and IC1105.
 A number of our current projects are funded by Science Foundation Ireland, IRCSET and Enterprise Ireland.
 We collaborate closely with Industry, including, Google, DTS, Lightstream